mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 '';
 ```

-Nix runs the commands in `shellHook` just before dumping you into the shell.
+Nix runs the commands in `shellHook` just before dumping you into your shell.
 You can put any shell commands there.

 I like to put commands that print the versions of my dependencies so that I can see easily whether my Nix flake is working correctly.